anandchaturvedi1/amazing-new-places-google-maps-API/README.md

-# Amazing Places Nearby Tool
+# Finding Places Nearby Tool

 This tool uses the Google Maps API to explore amazing places nearby.
 When you're short on time and new to a place, it can be challenging to discover all the hidden gems a location has to offer.
 The current Google Maps interface often shows only a limited number of options nearby, causing many of the best places to go unnoticed.